Natural Babe Killers

 Natural Babe Killers is a live compilation album recorded by Babes in Toyland.
 The album consists of alternate versions of previously released tracks, as well various previously unreleased material.
-It was released by Recall Records.
+It was released on July 11, 2000 by Recall Records.
+"Bubble, Bubble, Toil & Trouble" and "Fair Is Foul & Foul Is Fair" are the first studio recordings of Babes in Toyland singing the three witches' parts in William Shakespeare's Macbeth.
+These songs were previously recorded live and included on the band's 2000 live album, Lived.